penmuse/ruby-core/symbol.md

   accept_proc_regiment proc #=> They always proceed first in battle
 ```

 Now let's modify this methods to accept a block instead.
-To that we affix **&** to the argument definition like so:
+To do that we affix **&** to the argument definition like so:

 ```ruby
   def accept_proc_regiment(&some_proc_arg)